George Young (swimmer): Wins Sept 1928 Montreal to Repentigney Marathon

 In late August 1928, George won a swim in the St. Lawrence, beginning at the Montreal's Victoria Pier, known as the Montreal to Repentigney Marathon.
 Twenty-four swimmers competed.
 According to the Windsor Star, Young completed a lengthy distance, stated as 20 miles, in 3 hours 58 minutes, which seems far too fast a time, but he was pushed by the St. Lawrence's strong Northeasterly current at his back.
 At the time of the race, Young was still backed and sponsored by sports manager Teddy Oke.
 George took home the LaPress Trophy, a $250 cash prize, and two lap prizes of $50, bringing his earnings to $350.
 Edgar Findlay of Montreal finished second.
-That summer, Young was involved in a controversy between two women he was dating who both claimed he had proposed marriage; swimmer Jewel Cheatwood, a 19-year old Terra Haute School Teacher who had trained with George's swim coach Johnny Walker and to whom he had given a ring, and Lorraine Moolenaar.
+That summer, Young was involved in a controversy between two women he was dating who both claimed he had proposed marriage; swimmer Jewel Cheatwood, a 19-year old Terre Haute School Teacher who had trained with George's swim coach Johnny Walker and to whom he had given a ring, and Lorraine Moolenaar.